-10. GOVERNING BODY EVALUATION PROCEDURES
+GOVERNING BODY EVALUATION PROCEDURES

 The Governing Body regularly evaluates the success of the education which is provided at the school for pupils with Special Educational Needs.
 The named Governor and SENCO meet regularly and the named Governor presents an annual report to the Governing Body.
 Governors monitor parental satisfaction, pupil behaviour and skills attained and the named Governor asks for evidence of progress against Education Plans.
+The SENCo provides termly reports to Governors on SEND Provision via the Headteacher's report.

-11. COMPLAINTS PROCEDURES
+COMPLAINTS PROCEDURES

-• If at any time parents have a concern about any aspect of their child's education or well being, they are encouraged to discuss the matter with the child's teacher in the first instance and then the SENCO and then the Headteacher.
+If at any time parents have a concern about any aspect of their child's education or well being, they are encouraged to discuss the matter with the child's teacher in the first instance and then the SENCO and then the Headteacher.
 Most problems are resolved in this way.
 Complaints are dealt with quickly in mutual discussion with the parents.

-12. INSET/STAFF DEVELOPMENT
+INSET/STAFF DEVELOPMENT